ska-telescope/ska-sdp-spectral-line-imaging/docs/src/pipeline_framework.rst

 --------------------------------

-A python file containing the above definition of the pipeline can be installed with the help of the :command:`sdp-pipelines` command.
+A python file containing the above definition of the pipeline can be installed with the help of the :command:`piper` command.

 .. code-block:: bash

-  sdp-pipelines install process-vis-pipeline \
+  piper install process-vis-pipeline \
   /path/to/process_vis_pipeline.py \
   --config-install-path=/path/to/save/default/config